ghbeau/Wave_Propagation_2D_surface/README.md

 Warning: the file may save images/animations.
 Check comments.

 PHY407_FinalReport.pdf was my final report for the computational physics course PHY407 at University of Toronto.
+This folder will contain a more detailed description of the techniques, methods and the results.